First time going to Disney World? How Exciting! You are in for the trip of a lifetime.

 I love when we get pixie dust!
 We tend to give a shout out on Twitter with their name (or their location if we can’t remember) so that Disney can thank them.

-The cast members truly are part of the magic of Disney World!
+The cast members truly are part of the magic of Disney World, so if you come across someone amazing, please give them a shoutout!

 You CAN but you don’t have to.
 We normally bring in snacks every time we go.
 I get hungry on the way there ok?

 But this also works if you want to bring in your lunch and have a picnic at Disney.
-We’ve done this many times and it’s always a fun a peaceful expereince.
+We’ve done this many times and it’s always a fun a peaceful experience.

 Sometimes I just don’t want to deal with characters or lines- I just want to eat!